moroen/IKEA-Tradfri-plugin/README.md

 ### 3. Installing an API for coap requests
 The plugin support two different COAP-transports for communicating with the IKEA Tradfri gateway.
 The pycoap module is the default, recommended transport.

 On systems with a working GO compiler, but without the needed libraries for creating python3 modules (like a Synology NAS), a command line utility - coapcmd (https://github.com/moroen/coapcmd) - can be used.
-For instruction on how to install coapcmd on systems without systems without a working GO compiler, please refer to the repository for coapcmd.
+For systems without a working go compiler, prebuild binaries are available in the repository on github.com.

 #### 3a Pycoap (recommended)
-Py3coap is available as precompiled wheels for linux (amd64), Windows (amd64) and MacOS.
+Py3coap is available as precompiled wheels for linux (amd64), Windows (win32 and amd64) and MacOS.
 On other systems, and for installing on a Raspberry PI ([PI readme](README-PI.md)), a go compiler (version 1.11 or greater recommended) and the python3 development libraries must be installed before installing via pip3 and requirements.txt.

 ```shell
   $ pip3 install py3coap